-3: This buffer is a Schmitt Trigger input when configured in RC Oscillator mode and a CMOS input otherwise.
+2: This buffer is a Schmitt Trigger input when used in Serial Programming mode.

 2.0 MEMORY ORGANIZATION

 There are three memory blocks in each of the PIC16F87XA devices.
 The program memory and data memory have separate buses so that concurrent access can occur and is detailed in this section.
 The EEPROM data memory block is detailed in Section 3.0 "Data EEPROM and Flash Program Memory".